pipelinelabo/datalaiq-wiki/api/misc.md

 ```

-* `DisableMapTileProxy`, if true, tells the UI that it should send map requests directly to OpenStreetMap servers, rather than using the Gravwell proxy.
+* `DisableMapTileProxy`, if true, tells the UI that it should send map requests directly to OpenStreetMap servers, rather than using the DatalaiQ proxy.
 * `MapTileUrl` is the URL which the UI should use to fetch map tiles.
 * `DistributedWebservers` will be set to true if there are multiple webservers coordinating via a datastore.
 * `MaxFileSize` is the maximum allowable file size (in bytes) which may be uploaded to the `/api/files` APIs.